Middle-earth Role Playing: Critical reception

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan didn't think that MERP successfully recreated Tolkien's Midde-earth setting.
+For that reason, Swan thought that the game was "more likely to find favor with casual Tolkien fans than Middle Earth fanatics, because even though it's a pretty good fantasy game, it doesn't measure up to the novels."
+Swan concluded by giving this game a rating of 2.5 out of 4.

+Herb Petro reviewed Middle-earth Role Playing, Second Edition in White Wolf #49 (Nov., 1994), rating it a 4 out of 5 and stated that "For a hardback rulebook of this size, the price is very reasonable.
+This edition is billed as a collector's, which implies that a less-expensive paperbound printing will be available in the future.
+I recommend the hardback, not only because of its sturdiness, but so you can immediately embark on the roleplaying adventure of a lifetime."

-In a 1996 readers poll taken by Arcane magazine to determine the 50 most popular roleplaying games of all time, Middle-earth Role Playing was ranked 11th.
+In a 1996 readers poll taken by the British games magazine Arcane to determine the 50 most popular role-playing games of all time, Middle-earth Role Playing was ranked 11th.
 Editor Paul Pettengale commented: "The popularity of the books, we would suggest, explains why the game based on Tolkien's world is so popular.
 The system is overly complicated (being based on the complex Rolemaster system - see number 15), and it suffers from the problem of timing.
 For example, at which time do you set your campaign?
 Set it before The Lord of the Rings and everyone knows what's going to happen, set it after The Lord of the Rings and you've got to make a whole load of stuff up.
 Still, the supplements are all good, if you get off on bucketfuls of detail and polished prose.
 Not for everyone, sure, but die-hard Tolkien fans should check it out."